+Display Issues in a hierarchy (tree)

 I would create a new view for this.
 When the user is in the Tickets tab he or she should get the option to display the (existing) list view or the tree view.
 I think a tree view has the same value as a list, though they may provide different functions.
 Ideally, tree view and list view should be one thing.
 But this could be difficult to implement.
 That's why suggest to start a new view.
 A primitive tree view is better than no view.

-#42 Updated by Bernhard Rohloff 6 months ago
+#42 Updated by Bernhard Rohloff about 1 year ago

 Klaus Adler wrote: